joebobmiles/yjson/README.md

-[Yjs](https://github.com/yjs/yjs) is a brilliant JavaScript library for using [Conflict-Free Replicated Data Types (CRDTs)](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) in the browser. *YJSON* wraps that library to make using Yjs as simple as simple as working with Plain Data Objects.
+[Yjs](https://github.com/yjs/yjs) is a brilliant JavaScript library for using [Conflict-Free Replicated Data Types (CRDTs)](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) in the browser. *YJSON* wraps that library to make using Yjs as simple as working with Plain Data Objects.

 ## Why?